ArtemLRep/Bank_loan_project/README.md

   I used XGBoost Classifier with hyperparameters tuning using validation data.
 Accuracy on test data were 77%, ROC AUC were 0.64, Precision were 81%.
   <br>
   Also I made feature selection and their analysis.
-You can download my solution and sklearn pipeline with model on GitHub page, and
+You can download my solution and sklearn pipeline with model and
   <a href="https://disk.yandex.ru/d/k4YBueG9MIEVUg" target="_blank">dataset </a> from Yandex disk.
   </p>